alan-turing-institute/DetectorChecker/README.md

 ## Vignette

-The user guide vignette provides detailed instructions for using the package and loading specific examples:
+The user guide vignette provides detailed instructions for using the package and loading specific examples.
+Make sure you installed following the `with vignette` instructions:

 ```
 library(detectorchecker)
 vignette("user_guide", package = "detectorchecker")